 Sequential approach.
-The sequential approach applies to all town centre-related activities and it states that, if possible, facilities should be accommodated in the centre, failing that on the edge of the centre.
+The sequential approach to new town centre uses is set out within PPS4 (Planning for Sustainable Economic Development) applies to all town centre-related activities and it states that, if possible, facilities should be accommodated in the centre, failing that on the edge of the centre.

 Sequential Test.
 In relation to flooding, the sequential test is a decision-making tool designed to ensure that sites at little or no risk of flooding are developed in preference to areas at higher risk.
 Within each Flood Zone, new development should be directed first to sites at the lowest probability of flooding.